Ubuntu Server

 /usr/share/elasticsearch/bin/elasticsearch-plugin

-# Installation for analysis-kuromoji
+# Install analysis-kuromoji

 $ sudo /usr/share/elasticsearch/bin/elasticsearch-plugin install analysis-kuromoji

-# Installation for analysis-icu plugin
+# Install analysis-icu plugin

 $ sudo /usr/share/elasticsearch/bin/elasticsearch-plugin install analysis-icu